Wind Energy

 Strict permitting ensures bird safety by adhering to laws like the Endangered Species Act and the Migratory Bird Treaty Act.
 While wind turbines can impact some bird populations, evolving turbine technology now includes radar systems to detect and protect aviary species.
 These systems can warn birds of collision risks, automatically stop turbines, and monitor bird and bat behavior, providing real-time updates to reduce wildlife impact (IdentiFlight, NRG Systems).

-Wind energy brings tremendous economic potential to the Southeast, especially in agricultural regions and communities ready for growth.
+Wind energy also brings tremendous economic potential to the Southeast, especially in agricultural regions and communities ready for growth.

 By providing farmers with extra income while preserving their land and creating local jobs, wind power energizes the regional economy where it can make the biggest impact.
 Embracing wind energy is a step toward a more vibrant and prosperous future for the Southeast.